jcrippen/tlingit-corpus/Readme.md

 # Unicode

 All text in the Tlingit Corpus is in [Unicode](http://www.unicode.org/) using the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding.
 This section documents some Unicode usage practices particular to Tlingit text.
+Particular issues are the representation of underscore diacritics, the representation of the orthographic apostrophe for ejectives, and the representation of quotation marks.

 ## Underscore diacritic

-The underscore diacritics in letters like X̱ and G̱ are represented using the Unicode character [U+0331 Combining Macron Below](https://en.wikipedia.org/wiki/Macron_below).
-This must not be confused with the similar U+0320 Combining Low Line.
+The Revised Popular orthography used in the corpus has an underscore diacritic indicating that the sound is uvular rather than velar.
+Thus orthographic `x̱` stands for the uvular fricative /χ/ in contrast with orthographic `x` that stands for the velar fricative /x/.
+The underscore diacritics in letters like `x̱` and `G̱` are represented using the Unicode diacritic character [U+0331 Combining Macron Below](https://en.wikipedia.org/wiki/Macron_below) following the appropriate base character like U+0058 Latin Capital Letter X. The U+0331 Combining Macron Below diacritic must not be confused with the similar U+0320 Combining Low Line.
 The latter is meant to connect between letters, whereas Combining Macron Below never connects between letters.
+Use of any other character for the underscore diacritic is a bug.

+The letters `Ḵ` and `ḵ` are  represented differently from `X̱`/`x̱` and `G̱`/`g̱` because of how Unicode is structured.
+Unicode defines [precomposed characters](https://en.wikipedia.org/wiki/Precomposed_character) that are single characters which can be decomposed into multiple characters.
+There are no precomposed equivalents for any of `X̱`, `x̱`, `G̱`, or `g̱`, but there are precomposed forms of U+1E34 Latin Capital Letter K With Line Below for `Ḵ` and U+1E35 Latin Small Letter K With Line Below for `ḵ`.
+The corpus text should be entirely in Unicode’s [NFC normalization](https://en.wikipedia.org/wiki/Unicode_equivalence#Normalization), thus preferring the precomposed variants.
+Use of any other normal form is a bug.

 ## Apostrophe

+The orthographic apostrophe in Tlingit indicates ejective phonation of the preceding symbol.
+In Unicode this should only ever be represented with the character [U+02BC Modifier Letter Apostrophe](https://en.wikipedia.org/wiki/Modifier_letter_apostrophe) `ʼ`.
+The ‘easy’ apostrophe U+0027 Apostrophe `'` is specified with the Unicode property Po `Other_Punctuation`, so it is not a letter but rather a kind of punctuation just like the double quote or exclamation point.
+This contrasts with U+02BC `ʼ` which has the property Lm `Modifier_Letter` meaning that it is a true letter and not a punctuation symbol.
+In general the U+0027 Apostrophe `'` should never be used in the corpus as detailed in the following section.

 ## Quotation marks

-##
+Quotation marks in the corpus must be formed with the directional pairs `“`/`”` and `‘`/`’` which are U+201C & U+201D {Left, Right} Double Quotation Mark and U+2018 & U+2019 {Left, Right} Single Quotation Mark.